TimSiebert1/ADOLC.jl/docs/src/lib/guides.md

 ```
 Since you actually work with Julia data, the procedure above avoids the second and third point of the ciritical aspects, but includes an additional allocation.

+!!! warning
- *Please note: `cxx_res` still stores a pointer.
-The corresponding memory is destroyed but `cxx_res` itself is manage by Julia's garbage collector.
-Do not use it.*
+    `cxx_res` still stores a pointer.
+The corresponding memory is destroyed but `cxx_res` itself is managed by Julia's garbage collector.
+Do not use it.

 In the future, the plan is to implement a struct that combines the Julia and C++ arrays with a finalizer that enables Julia's garbage collector to manage the C++ memory.